-5.1 We will undertake a formal consultation process regarding the 3 options outlined above.
+- 5.1 We will undertake a formal consultation process regarding the 3 options outlined above.
 This will be in the form of a questionnaire, which will be sent to everyone who receives one of the services in scope.
 The questionnaire will also be place on the Consultation Portal.
 Usually we undertake consultation events across the Borough to enable as many people as possible to express their views.
-In the light of COVID 19, we will need to ensure that our consultation adheres to social distancing guidelines together with exploring the use of interactive forums using technology to ensure that people are able to give us their views.

-- 5.2 Following presentation at Health Overview and Scrutiny Committee and any recommendations, this report will be presented to Cabinet for final agreement to go out to public consultation. - 5.3 The period of Public Consultation will start once final agreement is given to move forward.
+In the light of COVID 19, we will need to ensure that our consultation adheres to social distancing guidelines together with exploring the use of interactive forums using technology to ensure that people are able to give us their views. - 5.2 The report will be presented to Health and well-being Overview and Scrutiny Committee on the 3 September 2020 and verbal feedback will be presented to Cabinet. - 5.3 The period of Public Consultation will start once final agreement is given to move forward.
 The results and recommendations from the consultation will be presented to Health and Well-Being Overview and Scrutiny Committee on the 14 January 2021 and then, including any recommendations, be presented to Cabinet on the 10 February 2021.